Welcome to my $100K Niche Site Project. April was my 10th month into the project and this is an update of what happened.

 The earnings increased by $164 from March’s $557.

 The main goal in May is to add content.
 I want the site to have 300 articles by the end of the month.
 Currently, it has about 250 articles.
 I’ll get 50 more articles written this month.

 Apart from content, I’ll be building links to the site.
-I’m targetting a minimum of 20 links through link exchange or cheap link inserts.
+I’m targeting a minimum of 20 links through link exchange or cheap link inserts.